 - Rhizome is used in dyspeptic complaints and as stomachic and carminative.

-- Turmeric, java turmeric and cassumunar ginger are widely used in traditional Indonesian medicines.
+- Turmeric, Javanese Turmeric and Cassumunar Ginger are widely used in Traditional Indonesian Medicines (TIM).

 - It heals Inflammation and boosts longevity.